alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 ![](https://github.com/rnlduaeo/alibaba/blob/master/11.JPG?raw=true)

-Datasets in PowerBI can be shared
+Datasets in PowerBI can be not only shared by itself but also bound with dynamic values from application side.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/12.JPG?raw=true)

 ![](https://github.com/rnlduaeo/alibaba/blob/master/13.JPG?raw=true)